Spontaneous collapse effects on relativistic fermionic matter

 The Copenhagen interpretation postulates an artificial division between the micro- and macro-worlds without quantitatively specifying at what mass scale this division should occur.
 In this perspective, microscopic objects obey the rules of quantum theory, while macroscopic objects obey classical mechanics.
 During the measurement process, when a microsystem interacts with a macrosystem, the wave function of the microsystem ``collapses" to one of the eigenstates of the measured observable.
 It is postulated that this collapse occurs by the Born probability rule, and no dynamic mechanism is specified to explain how the collapse occurs \cite{sakurai}.
-In particular, it is known that this collapse process contradicts the linearity of the Schrödinger equation, as the collapse is a process that does not preserve the purity of the previous state, an intrinsic property of Schödinger's dynamics.
+In particular, it is known that this collapse process contradicts the linearity of the Schrödinger equation, as the collapse is a process that does not preserve the purity of the previous state, an intrinsic property of Schrödinger's dynamics.
 Succinctly, we can say that, according to this interpretation, evolution in quantum theory occurs in two ways: deterministic evolution, according to Schrödinger's equation, before and after a measurement, and non-deterministic, probabilistic evolution during a measurement.

 Based on this inconsistency, several authors propose that the Schrödinger equation should be modified so that superpositions of macroscopically different states, as didactically exemplified by Schrödinger's cat, cannot arise or persist enough to be detected.
 Theories like these are commonly referred to as spontaneous collapse (SC) models.
-Currently several non-relativistic models, as the Ghirardi-Rimini-Weber theory (GRW) \cite{GRWref} being the first attempt, followed by the Diosi-Penrose (DP) models\cite{DPref1,DPref2}, and the Continuous Spontaneous Localization (CSL) \cite{CSLref}, have proven capable of start to address the issue of macroscopic superposition, as the non-linear dynamics of these models generate a spontaneous measurement of the mass density operator $m({\bf x},t)$ at all ${\bf x}$ and $t$.
+Currently several non-relativistic models, as the Ghirardi-Rimini-Weber theory (GRW) \cite{GRWref} being the first attempt, followed by the Diosi-Penrose (DP) models \cite{DPref1,DPref2}, and the Continuous Spontaneous Localization (CSL) \cite{CSLref}, have proven capable of start to address the issue of macroscopic superposition, as the non-linear dynamics of these models generate a spontaneous measurement of the mass density operator $m({\bf x},t)$ at all ${\bf x}$ and $t$.
 The SC models have also cosmological implications in the quantum-to-classical transition of the Universe \cite{Reyes24}.